malcolmmurphy/koding/README.md

 Koding Hackathon Submission
 ======

+---
+*Dec 15, 14:10 UTC*
+Still have yet to complete this page (wasn't expecting to go past round one)...
+Going to sleep now but please check back, should have a detailed update by this time tomorrow.
+Thank you!
+---

 (will complete description once I get some sleep and catch up on work)

 One quick note on the off chance that this is viewed in the meantime...
 I wasn't sure if this repo was supposed to contain the entire app or just our work.
 I used CakePHP so there's a mix of default files in here (but not the full Cake library).
 Primarily my work is in: